corrode/corrode.github.io/content/blog/iterators/index.md

 # tolkien_books = {"The Lord of the Rings", "The Hobbit"}
 ```

-Note that the notation is different from a list comprehension.
+Note that the notation is irritatingly different from a list comprehension.
 Instead of square
-brackets, we use curly braces now.
+brackets, we suddenly use curly braces now.

-In contrast, to collect into different types in Rust, just specify the *type* you want to
+In contrast, to collect into different types in Rust, just specify the *type* you want to collect into; easy as cake!
-collect into; the rest stays the same.

 ```rust
 let books = HashMap::from_iter(vec![